Publication Ethics

 • Proper Citation and Referencing: Authors should provide accurate and complete citations for all sources used in their research.
 They should properly attribute the work of others and refrain from self-plagiarism, which involves reusing their own previously published work without appropriate citation.

-• Data Availability: Authors should be prepared to provide the underlying data and research materials to other researchers and reviewers if requested, in line with the journal's policies.
+• Data and Materials Accessibility: Authors should be prepared to provide the underlying data and research materials to other researchers and reviewers if requested, in line with the journal's policies.
+Authors are required to include 'Data and Materials Accessibility:' in their work.

 • Transparency: Authors should provide sufficient detail and information in the manuscript to allow others to verify the findings.

 • Ethical Guidelines: Authors should be familiar with and enforce ethical guidelines for authors.
-They should be aware of the journal policies regarding conflict of interest, data availability, and materials sharing.
+They should be aware of the journal policies regarding conflict of interest, data availability and materials sharing.
 The authors should understand the Copyright Policy and confirm that all the authors have approved the article for submission.

 • Conflict of Interest: Authors should disclose any potential conflicts of interest that could be perceived as influencing the research or its outcomes.
 This includes financial, personal, or other relationships that may affect the interpretation or reporting of the research.
+Authors are required to include a 'Competing Interest Statement' in their work.

 Competing Interests